-- Thanks to involved academic staff, most of the lecturers know who you are, what your interests are and look at ways to help you to achieve your goals.
+- Thanks to involved academic staff, most of the lecturers know who you are, what your interests are, and will look at ways to help you to achieve your goals.

-- Students who complete the Public Health major for the BHSc will be able to meet the generic public health competencies and the health promotion competencies for New Zealand.
+- Students who complete the Public Health major for the BHSc will be able to meet the generic public health competencies and the health promotion competencies for Aotearoa.

 The compulsory first-year courses for the Bachelor of Health Sciences are: